Florida law authorizes local governments to impose several types of

 In addition to the 1% or 2% tax, the county’s governing body may

-rental transactions.
-Generally, the revenues may be used for capital
+transient rental transactions.
+Generally, the revenues may be used

-2% tax for a minimum of 3 years before the effective date of the
+or 2% tax for a minimum of 3 years before the effective date of

-levy and imposition of this additional 1% tax.
-If the 1% or 2% tax
+the levy and imposition of this additional 1% tax.
+If the 1% or 2%

-is levied within a subcounty special district, then this additional
+tax is levied within a subcounty special district, then this

 Reference: Section 125.0104(3)(d), F.S.